gatimugabriel/hotel-reservation-system/README.md

 - User Authentication and Authorization
 - Room Availability Check
 - Room Booking Management
-- Payment Processing
+- Payment details capturing
-- Email/SMS Notifications
+- Email Notifications for bookings
-- Admin Dashboard
-- Booking History
+- Booking(Reservation) History
-- Room Inventory Management

 ## Prerequisites
-- Go 1.19+
+- Go 1.19+ (if using docker to run, no need to have this)
 - PostgreSQL 14+
 - Docker & Docker Compose (for containerized setup)
 - Make (optional, for using Makefile commands)